czbiohub-sf/excellxgene/.github/ISSUE_TEMPLATE/---bug-report.md

 ---
 name: "\U0001F41E Bug report"
-about: Create a report to identify a bug in cellxgene
+about: Create a report to identify a bug in excellxgene
 title: "[BUG]"
 labels: bug
 assignees: ''